Goal Setting for the Future Market Stall Owner

 Finally, we need to approach the goal with a timeframe in mind.
 I can own my own home if I pay £25.00 a month for the next 200 years!
 I won’t live that long and that is unrealistic.

 The final refinement of any goal is to set a deadline.
 A deadline creates urgency and drive.
-You have something to aim for and as the time draws closer you are aware that you can no longer procrastinate.
+You have something to aim for and as the time draws closer you are aware you no longer procrastinate.
+Focus begins to take over

 If the goal seems a little large then break the deadline down into even smaller deadlines.

 Great, we now have a timeframe.
-The difference between my current age and 45 is your timeframe.
-Lets say I am 31 (stop laughing!).
-That leaves 14 years to finish paying for my own home in order to own it.
+The difference between your current age and 40 is your timeframe.
+Let’s say you are 27.
+That leaves 13 years to finish paying for your own home in order to own it.

-If I left this goal for 14 years and panicked in the last year I would not achieve my target, so I need to break it down a little more.
+If we left this goal for 13 years and panicked in the last year we wouldn’t achieve the goal, so we need to break it down clearly.

-You should be able to see from the above example that by working out the time into smaller periods it allows me to make smaller and more achievable goals that I can measure and check off.
-I can watch my progress and continue to gain inspiration to keep achieving my target.
+It should be clear to see from the example above that by working out the time into smaller periods it allows me to make smaller and more achievable goals that I can measure and check off.
+I can manage my progress and continue to gain inspiration to keep achieving my targets.

 Lets Not Fear Tweaking